 Purpose of data held by the Community Association

 Data may be held by us for the following purposes:

 There are many reasons why Ultimate Cheer will need to store members personal data.

-- We will also need all member to fill out an emergency contact form which will be kept on file for the duration of your time at Ultimate Cheer, and destroyed after one year of non-membership.
+- We will also need all members to fill out an emergency contact form which will be kept on file for the duration of your time at Ultimate Cheer, and destroyed after one year of non-membership.

 - Your details will also be registered with each event we attend purely for the event providers to know who is attending and which age category you fall into, the information they will need is minimal.

-- Ultimate Cheer will need to keep in touch with members or their guardians for example via email or whatsapp, in order to organise team training and events
+- Ultimate Cheer will need to keep in touch with members or their guardians for example via email or Whatsapp, in order to organise team training and events

 - Ultimate Cheer may store personal data provided by prospective new members for communication purposes for example, regarding becoming a member of the club

 - Ultimate Cheer will store medical information for safety reasons and in case of an emergency.